fraenzi/popmod_snowfinch/docs/predictive_model.md

 <p class="caption">(\#fig:survest)Three-months apparent survival estimates for juvenile (first half year) and adult Snowfinches in the Swiss Alps.
 Vertical bars are 95% intervals of the posterior distributions.</p>
 </div>

 Our preliminary results suggest that adult apparent survival is lowest in late winter.
 Survival may be lower in females compared to males in late summer.
-Apparent survival of the freshly fledged birds in late summer might be underestimated as we currently assume that during the second half of their first year, their apparent survival equals that of adults, which may not be accurat However, after the post-juvenile moult in late summer, first year and older birds become indistinguishable.
+Apparent survival of the freshly fledged birds in late summer might be underestimated as we currently assume that during the second half of their first year, their apparent survival equals that of adults, which may not be accurate.
+However, after the post-juvenile moult in late summer, first year and older birds become indistinguishable.
 This means that we can only confirm that birds captured for the first time in winter are at least half a year old.
 To separately estimate the apparent survival of first-year birds for the entire span of their first year, we would need to deal with unidentified ages.